-Even though there are no more mandated Work From Home (WFH) rules from the government, many people (including business owners) are either still working from home or splitting a portion of their working hours between home and the office.
+Even though there are no more government mandated Work From Home (WFH) rules, many people (including business owners) are either still working from home or splitting a portion of their working hours between home and the office.

-The good news is – work from home tax deductions could mean a bigger tax refund for you this year!
+The good news? – Work from home tax deductions could mean a bigger tax refund for you this year!